Picking Winners: A Data Driven Approach to Evaluating the Quality of Startup Companies: Model Validation with Picking Winners Portfolios

-While we tested our models for many different years, we report the results for the 2011 and 2012 testing sets.
-We use these years because it gives a sufficient amount of time for the companies to achieve an exit (we conducted this analysis in late 2016).
-For each test year, we define the companies founded in that year as the test set, and all other companies used in model estimation as the training set.
-The models are estimated on companies founded before the test year, as described in Section \ref{sec:estimation}.
+While we tested our models for many different years, we report the results for test years 2011 and 2012.
+We use these years because it gives a sufficient amount of time for the companies to achieve an exit (we collected the data to conduct this analysis in late 2016).
+For each test year, the test set is equal to the companies with baseline year (earliest funding year) equal to that year, and all other companies used in model estimation form the training set.
 The features used to calculate the exit probabilities of the test companies are built using only data that would have been available at the time of the companies' earliest funding round.
-This way, we only use the data that would be available to an early investor.

 We use the greedy portfolio construction method from equation \eqref{eq:greedy}.
-We build portfolios under the assumption that the companies are dependent and independent.
+We build portfolios under two assumptions, one that companies are dependent and the other that they are independent.
 The difference in the two assumptions is how we average over uncertainty in the drift parameters.
 For the dependent assumption, we do the averaging for all companies jointly, as shown in equation \eqref{eq:pi_correlated}.
 For the independent assumption, we average equation \eqref{eq:pi} over the uncertainty for each company individually, and then use the resulting exit probabilities to construct the portfolio.
 The averaging is done using Monte Carlo integration.
-Specifically, we generate 50,000 random draws from a normal distribution for each element of the $\beta$ vector for the testing year, with mean given by $\beta_{2010}$ or $\beta_{2011}$ (depending on the testing year) and standard deviation given by the corresponding element in $\delta$.
+Specifically, for every $\beta$ sample, we generate a random draw from a normal distribution for each element of the $\beta$ vector for the testing year, with mean given by $\beta_{2010}$ or $\beta_{2011}$ (depending on the testing year) and standard deviation given by the corresponding element in $\delta$.
 We then average the relevant function over these random variates.

-We also benchmark our model against an ordered logistic regression model using our features and labels corresponding to the largest round that a company achieved before the test year.